vortivoid/CC-Position-Manager/README.md

 # Useage
 To call the methods in this module, you simply call the variable you created in the setup followed by a . and the method.
 For example `foo.MoveForward()`.
 You should avoid calling the built-in turtle movement methods such as `turtle.forward()` as these will NOT update the stored position in positionManager, which will almost certainly cause issues.
+However other turtle methods which do not update the position or rotation are fine, such as `turtle.dig()` and `turtle.inspect()`

 # Methods
 - `RotateRight()`